NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

   ungroup()
   ```

   Sample of the table:
   Extracted & cleaned option data.
 Filtered for call options that were nearest to 0.50 delta at each expiration.
-Notice that there are weekly contracts.
+Noticed that there are weekly contracts.
   - dte: days-to-expiration
   - iv: implied volatility